 Five Tips for Holiday Season Success

-As we’ve seen in the past few years, Black Friday shopping has truly evolved, driven by shifts in shopper behaviour as well as retail strategy.
+As we’ve seen in the past few years, Black Friday shopping has truly evolved, driven by shifts in shopper behavior and retail strategy.

 As you prep for this year and plan for the future, here are five tips to help: